gar1t/psycho/TUTORIAL.md

 Let's change this to test the iterative process that we'll use in the tutorial.
-Edit `psytut_http.erl` and modify the text "Hello psytut" to "Hello, Psycho Tutorial!" -- your users will thank you.
+Edit `psytut_http.erl` and modify the text "Hello psytut" to "Hello, Psycho Tutorial!".

-Run `make` in a separate window or from your editor/IDE (not Eclipse) to compile the modified source file.
+Run `make app` in a separate window or from your editor/IDE to compile the modified source file.

 Note that in the Erlang shell you'll see: